-Sugar Maple Interactive LLC is a Wake Forest, N.C. start-up creating a major global impact.
+Sugar Maple Interactive, LLC, is a Wake Forest, North Carolina, startup company with major global impact.
 In 2015, the organization’s CEO and founder, David McWilliams, used a niche interest in software to develop REACH, a service that helps manage nonprofit donor management, child sponsorship, text-to-give campaigns, and fundraising efforts for a global client base of nearly 200 businesses.

 Hippo Valley Christian Mission is another organization using REACH’s software.
 Their operations manager, Brittany Wisecup, said in a review that, “...for a small mission group based out of Zimbabwe, and a sponsorship that grew faster than we were prepared for, REACH has been a lifesaver.
 We are thankful for this program that is a perfect fit for our nonprofit.”

-As an entrepreneur, McWilliams has found Wake Forest, North Carolina, to be place where he can be both successful, and enjoy a great quality of life.
-Since launching his growing business, like many other start-ups and technology companies in the community, he has found a diverse pool of talent readily available in Wake Forest, where more than 50% of the population has a bachelor’s degree or higher.
+As an entrepreneur, McWilliams has found Wake Forest, North Carolina, to be place where he can be both successful and enjoy a great quality of life.
+Since launching his growing business, like many other startups and technology companies in the community, he has found a diverse pool of talent readily available in Wake Forest, where more than 50 percent of the population has a bachelor’s degree or higher.

 “I want entrepreneurs to see Wake Forest as a thriving community where there’s not a shortage of talent needed to help them develop their business,” McWilliams said.